CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/terraform.md

 2. **Execute the Plan**

-    These command run the Terraform Plan.
+    The following command run the Terraform Plan.
 Note that `terraform init` is required only for the first time we initialize the plan.

     ```bash
     terraform init